Green Space for Health

 Better green space for health sites

-With the help of our NHS Forest partners we are working to increase the quality and use of green space at healthcare sites for patients, staff and the wider community.
-This can mean beautiful therapeutic gardens for rest and recovery, growing areas for fruit and vegetables, art trails in woodland, dedicated gardens for health staff and much more besides.
-Natural environments have enormous benefits for people’s wellbeing as evidenced by many research studies.
+With the help of our NHS Forest sites we are working to improve the quality and use of green space for patients, staff and the wider community.
+This can mean beautiful therapeutic gardens for rest and recovery, productive allotments and orchards, woodland walkways, secluded gardens for health staff, and much more.
+Natural environments have enormous benefits for wellbeing as evidenced by many studies.
 Hospital patients who have a view of trees from their window have been shown to recover more quickly and to need fewer painkillers than similar patients who can’t see trees from their beds.
-We aim to make gardens and greenery for rest and recovery an accepted part of mainstream healthcare.
-Around 200 NHS sites have joined this good practice network.
-Our newsletter and annual conference help sites to share their experience, while our award scheme champions their efforts.
+We aim to make green space an accepted part of mainstream healthcare.

-With support from the Health Foundation, we have recently completed a study that explores the value of green space at health sites for combatting staff stress and supporting workplace wellbeing.
-Our research explores the benefits and barriers experienced by staff and puts forward recommendations for good practice at sites across the NHS.
+With support from the Health Foundation, we carried out research that explores the value of green space at health sites for combatting staff stress and supporting workplace wellbeing.
+Our Space to Breathe report identifies the benefits and barriers experienced by staff and puts forward recommendations for good practice at sites across the NHS.

-We are partners in Bee Healthy, an Oxfordshire project which helps GP surgeries plant pollinator-friendly borders.
+We were partners in Bee Healthy, an Oxfordshire project which helped GP surgeries plant pollinator-friendly borders.
 CSH has created the Bee Healthy Project Guide to help others create similar projects.

 Green Health Routes